Need for Speed Payback: Development

 In January 2016, Ghost Games began development on the next Need for Speed game to be released in 2017.
 Electronic Arts later confirmed in their January 2017 earnings call that the next game in the franchise was in development and set to be launched during EA's fiscal year 2018 (comprising from April 2017 to March 2018).

 Reception

-Need for Speed Payback received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Need for Speed Payback received "mixed or average" reviews from critics, according to review aggregator website Metacritic.